RetroAchievements/docs/docs/developer-docs/developer-welcome.md

 If you are considering requesting a re-author of the set, contact DevCompliance for approval.
 The re-author request should not be included in the revision proposal.

-If you want to transfer over the earners for some/all of the previous achievements then you will need to reach out to RAdmin or #admin-site-cleanup on Discord for assistance.
+If you want to transfer over the earners for some/all of the previous achievements then you will need to reach out to RAdmin or #cleanup-admin on Discord for assistance.

 The request would include the Game and a full list of achievement transfers in Old ID -> New ID format

 Example:

 https://retroachievements.org/game/990